 Plots Summary of The Lost DNA 2050

 In simple words, The Lost DNA 2050 is the depiction of what life could be in the year 2050.
 It is a tale of technology taking over the planet, with the underlying story revolving around three central characters – Lakshmi, Raghu, and Robert.

 Lakshmi, who died in the year 2020, is resurrected by a secret group of scientists.
 Puzzled upon waking up, Lakshmi meets Robert, who is apparently waiting for her for the last 30 years!
 The story instantly establishes a love angle between the two, which continues right until the climax.

 Raghu, on the other hand, is a freakish genius.
-From early childhood, he takes a liking for Siddha science, the scientific literature from ancient ages.
-He, along with four of his friends come under the guardianship of a Siddha research scientist, and the story takes you from places to ages.
+From early childhood, he took a liking for Siddha science, the scientific literature from the ancient ages.
+He, along with four of his friends comes under the guardianship of a Siddha research scientist, and the story takes you from places to ages.

 Ultimately, the story brings us to a point where we realize that all of them, except Robert, are looking for a secret.
 The truth is somehow unclear, and rather confusing, throughout, until the end, which I guess was quite absurd.
 In the end, the story feels quite incomplete even though the concept was quite unique and had a lot of potential.

 What I liked About The Lost DNA 2050

 Before talking about what I disliked about the novel, I want to talk about what I really enjoyed.

 First and foremost, the concept of technology taking over the world, and human life going worse to rogue is something I have always thought about.
 Kava Kamz portrays the influence of technology in a way that freaks you out.
 I was feeling uneasy about a couple of instances of imagining a world with driverless taxis and brain transplants.